Last Updated on 2 months ago by traveldrafts

 Velvet Revolution and divorce

-The velvet revolution and the velvet divorce are the two most important political happenings in the Czech Republic in the last decades, at the time in Czechoslovakia.
+The Velvet Revolution and the Velvet Divorce are the two most important political events in the Czech Republic in the last decades, at the time in Czechoslovakia.
 They both happened smoothly, quickly, and, most importantly, non-violently.

-From November 17 to December 29, 1989, a series of non-violent student demonstrations, strikes, and general protests against the communist party ended with 41 years of one-party rule in Czechoslovakia and the subsequent dismantling of the command economy and conversion to a parliamentary republic.
+From November 17 to December 29, 1989, a series of nonviolent student demonstrations, strikes, and general protests against the Communist Party ended 41 years of one-party rule in Czechoslovakia.
+They led to the dismantling of the command economy and the conversion to a parliamentary republic.
 Private markets, democratic parties, elections, and a new constitution followed, and Václav Havel became the President.

-The velvet divorce is the unofficial name of the separation of Czechoslovakia into the Czech Republic and Slovakia, which happened during the early 1990s.
-The name was given as an obvious reference to the velvet revolution to show that it was equally bloodless and peaceful.
+The Velvet Divorce is the unofficial name for the separation of Czechoslovakia into the Czech Republic and Slovakia, which occurred in the early 1990s.
+The name was given as an obvious reference to the Velvet Revolution to show that it was equally bloodless and peaceful.

-Both nations wanted to make their own independent direction, negotiated, and agreed to a friendly separation that took effect on January 1, 1993.
+Both nations sought to chart their own independent courses, negotiated, and agreed to a friendly separation that took effect on January 1, 1993.

 Despite this separation, the countries kept amicable relations and are now European Union partners.